-- 1. All access Meal Plan 7 days a week 19 meals per week.
-This plan includes \$125 Tiger Bucks. - 2.
-All access Meal Plan 7 days a week includes 15 meals per week.
-This plan includes \$50 in Tiger Bucks. - 3.
-All access Meal Plan 5 days a week includes 15 meals per week.
-This plan includes \$30 in Tiger Bucks.
+Tiger Platinum: All access Meal Plan 7 days a week-19 meals per week.
+This plan includes \$250 Tiger Bucks.

+Tiger Gold: All access Meal Plan 7 days a week -19 meals per week.
+This plan includes \$100 Tiger Bucks.

+Tiger Silver: All access Meal Plan 5 days a week -15 meals per week.
+This plan includes \$100 in Tiger Bucks.

-- 4. Block 25 Meal Plan provides 25 meals per semester. - 5.
-Block 50 Meal Plan provides 50 meals per semester. - 6.
-Block 50 Plus Meal Plan provides 50 meals per semester and includes \$100 in Tiger Bucks. - 7.
+Block 25 Meal Plan provides 25 meals per semester.

+Block 50 Meal Plan provides 50 meals per semester.

+Block 50 Plus Meal Plan provides 50 meals per semester and includes \$100 in Tiger Bucks.

 Block 100 Meal Plan includes 100 meals per semester.

+Residential student meal plans are automatically enrolled with their JSU Housing assignment.
+The default meal assignment for residential freshman is the Tiger Platinum plan.
+Freshmen cannot alter meal plans.
+Commuter Meal Plans are voluntary, meaning that is it not mandated or required.
+Tigerbucks will not be active on a student's account until their registration has been completed with the Business Office.
+Tiger Bucks can be used at all SodexoMagic on-campus eateries.
+Student meal plans can only be adjusted within the first two weeks of the semester.